 Ronald McDonald House Charities UK shares the same vision as Ronald McDonald House, Alder Hey Liverpool to provide home from home accommodation for the families of seriously ill children receiving care and treatment at Hospital, including Alder Hey.

 We are committed to keeping your personal data safe and treating it with respect; the basis for processing your data will remain unchanged and as such we will continue to only process it for the purposes you gave it to us.
-At first, your data will remain stored at our House in Alder Hey, within our current IT system and our existing secure Database.
-However, as the charities merge, over the next 3-6 months the methods we use to collect and look after your personal data may change.
+At first, your data will remain stored at our House in Alder Hey, within our existing secure Database but the IT system will change to the one used by Ronald McDonald House Charities UK.
+As the charities merge, over the next 3-6 months the methods we use to collect and look after your personal data may change.

+You can read the full Privacy Policy of Ronald McDonald House Charities UK on its website: www.rmhc.org.uk/privacy-and-cookies-policy

 We may need to contact you